 Energy Star Rebates

-- Using a fryer brush, which are specifically designed with a bed to assist in the scrubbing of hard to reach burner tubes, scrub excess sediment off the walls and the bottom.
+2. Using a fryer brush, which is specifically designed with a bed to assist in the scrubbing of hard to reach burner tubes, scrub excess sediment off the walls and the bottom.

 Frymaster fryers come in diverse options to meet specific demands.
 Some are strategically designed for oil conservation, while others for high production output, and some built for reliability at a value price.